Aransok/JsonBulgarianDataToAINumericData/README.md

 # Real Estate Listings Translator & Formatter

 This Python project processes property listings from a JSON file, translates Bulgarian text to English, and formats the data into a clean PDF report.
+It supports getting data from various database systems.

 ## Features